Come Fly with Me

 Pteranodon

-The pteranodon29 is another well-known pterosaur, instantly recognizable by its fantastic backward-sweeping head crest.
+The pteranodon29: Go to reference 29 at the end of the page is another well-known pterosaur, instantly recognizable by its fantastic backward-sweeping head crest.
 It’s a staple in dinosaur media, appearing everywhere from Jurassic Park to toys, documentaries, and online paleoart.
 Its popularity also stems from its remarkable size.
 Adult males are estimated to have had wingspans approaching 6 meters, nearly double that of the Wandering Albatross, the living bird with the broadest wingspan.
 Unlike earlier, more modestly sized pterosaurs, pteranodon marks a clear turning point in their evolutionary trend toward gigantism.
 It was not yet at the scale of the true giants like quetzalcoatlus, but it foreshadowed their arrival.

-The discovery of hundreds of well-preserved Pteranodon fossils has provided evidence for sexual dimorphism30 within this species.
-Detailed analyses, notably by paleontologist S. Christopher Bennett, revealed two distinct morphs: larger individuals with expansive wingspans, robust limb bones, and prominent cranial crests, and smaller individuals with more delicate builds and modest crests.31 Pelvic bone examinations indicated that the smaller morphs possessed wider pelvic canals, suggesting they were females, while the larger morphs with narrower hips were males.
+The discovery of hundreds of well-preserved Pteranodon fossils has provided evidence for sexual dimorphism30: Go to reference 30 at the end of the page within this species.
+Detailed analyses, notably by paleontologist S. Christopher Bennett, revealed two distinct morphs: larger individuals with expansive wingspans, robust limb bones, and prominent cranial crests, and smaller individuals with more delicate builds and modest crests.31: Go to reference 31 at the end of the page Pelvic bone examinations indicated that the smaller morphs possessed wider pelvic canals, suggesting they were females, while the larger morphs with narrower hips were males.
 This sexual dimorphism implies that males may have used their pronounced crests for visual displays to attract mates or assert dominance.

 Size chart comparing male and female Pteranodon longiceps silhouettes in green and orange respectively, next to a human figure for scale, with a 6 meter wingspan indicated abov